Overview

 How do I connect Slack?

-Navigate to Settings > Integrations and click Link Account to connect your Slack workspace.
-Once connected, you can select Slack channels when creating monitors.
+Go to Settings > Integrations and click Link Account.
+Once connected, you can pick Slack channels when creating monitors.

 Can I monitor specific steps within a job?